reinaldoc/dbsync/docs/24_using.rst

 ===========================

 All synchronization rules are defined on dbsync.conf.
-This configuration has two sections types.
-The backend section define the acquire and persist methods for a synchronization section.
+This configuration has two section types.
+The backend section to declare the acquire and persist backends to be referred by a synchronization section.

 Backend section
 ---------------